Home > Floral Gift Giving Guide > Birth Month Flowers and Their Meaning

 DECEMBER - Poinsettia

 Also known as the Christmas flower, legend has it that poinsettias began as a humble weed.
-When a little girl – with no means for a grander gift – placed weeds on a church alter, they turned into brilliant red blooms.
+When a little girl – with no means for a grander gift – placed weeds on a church altar, they turned into brilliant red blooms.
 Symbolizing good cheer and merriment, the December birthflower poinsettia plant

 is a fitting tribute to December’s joyful celebrations.